snileaf/Satisfactory-poptracker/README.md

 - ~~Cut and edit Biome Maps according to the 1.2 map, then add manual locations for each harddrive location.
 (PLEASE DM ME IF YOU WANT TO HELP, IT SUCKS!)~~
 - Maybe do Mercer Spheres and Somersloops too, no promises though.
 - ~~Lower image resolution for item images to reduce pack size and pixelation.~~

+Best place to contact me is via the [Archipelago Discord](https://discord.gg/archipelago), just @snileaf in general or in the [Satisfactory channel](https://discord.com/channels/731205301247803413/1454822629423841442).